fbpx

 Cortland apple trees usually begin to produce fruit after 4 to 6 years after being planted.
 Once they begin to produce, these reliable trees will bear fruit annually.

-Cortland Apples typically cost about a dollar per pound.
-Each Cortland Apple weighs about a half-pound.
-Each individual Cortland Apple, therefore, costs about 50 cents.
+Cortland apples typically cost about a dollar per pound.
+Each fruit weighs about a half-pound and costs about 50 cents.
 Prices vary by region, season, type of store/market, and whether purchased individually or in bulk.

 Cortland apple tree